stuWolf/TaskTitan/README.md

 For example as the manager I want to see all jobs done for a specific customer or by a specific tradie.
 Or I want to see all reviews for the work of a specific tradie.

 * Users must log in to lodge a job or add a new Job or review.
-Jobs can be canceled by the user who posted them or admin.
+Jobs can be canceled by the user who posted them or the admin.

 * Admin can view all users.